-- Spending a long time using movie recording will cause the camera to become slightly warm to the touch.
-This is normal and does not indicate malfunction. - The camera also records audio.
-Note the following points when shooting a movie. - Take care that the microphone is not blocked by your fingers, etc. - Good recording results are not possible when the camera is too far away from what you are trying to record. - Operating camera buttons while shooting can cause button noise to be picked up in the audio. - Shooting a very bright subject can cause a vertical band to appear in the monitor screen image.
+- Operating camera buttons while shooting can cause button noise to be picked up in the audio. - Shooting a very bright subject can cause a vertical band to appear in the monitor screen image.
 This does not indicate malfunction.
-The band will not be recorded in a snapshot, but will be recorded in the case of a movie. - Certain types of memory cards can take too much time to record data and result in breaks in the image and/or audio.
-This condition is indicated by and and flashing on the monitor screen.
-To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended (page 126). - Only digital zoom can be used for zooming during movie recording.
-Since optical zoom is not possible while recording a movie, zoom as required before pressing [ o ] to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
-Because of this, use of a tripod is recommended under these conditions. - Auto Focus and Macro Focus become fixed focus while shooting a movie (page 54).
+The band will not be recorded in a snapshot, but will be recorded in the case of a movie. - Use of certain types of memory cards increase the time it takes to record movies, which can cause movie frames to be lost.
+This condition is indicated by rand rand flashing on the monitor screen.
+To avoid loss of movie frames, use of a memory card with a maximum transfer speed of at least 10MB per second is recommended. - When "Off" is selected for Control Panel display (page 97), the Control Panel will not appear on the monitor screen even if you press [SET] during movie recording. - Optical zoom is not possible while recording a movie, zoom as required before pressing [●] to start recording. - The effects of camera movement in an image become more pronounced when you shoot close up or with a large zoom factor.
+Because of this, use of a tripod is recommended under these conditions. - Auto Focus and Macro Focus become fixed focus while shooting a movie (page 49).